glomex/gcdt-docs/docs/07_installation.md

 This is also a best practice to use the `requirements_gcdt.txt` file on your build server.

-### Prepare virtualenv
+### Setup virtualenv

-I am sure every Python dev uses virtualenv on a day to day basis.
-But we also use gcdt to deploy PHP, Ruby, and NodeJs projects.
-So I like to cover the basics:
+We sure every Python dev uses virtualenv on a day to day basis.
+Using virtualenvs for Python is considered best practise.
+This is what you need to do:
+* create a virtualenv ('$ virtualenv venv')
+* install the packages you want to use (see above)
+* a virtualenv works basically like every other technical device, you need to switch it on before you can use it ('$ source ./venv/bin/activate')

 Prepare the venv: